Supporting active journeys to school

-Active travel is walking, cycling and scooting.
+Active travel is walking, cycling, scooting and wheeling.
 The physical and mental health benefits of fresh air and regular exercise that result from choosing these activities are well known.
 Active travel also reduces traffic congestion, improving local air quality and safeguarding our environment.

 According to national statistics, half of all journeys to school are two miles or less.
 Walking, cycling and scooting are viable options for a high proportion of our residents who would normally make these short journeys by car.

 We recognise that for some families who live further afield, there is no other choice.
 When you have no other alternative than to use the car for the school run, please consider whether you can drop off and pick up school children some distance from school and walk the rest of the way, otherwise known as park and stride.

 Some schools now prohibit parking outside the premises, so remember to park legally, safely and do not leave the engine running whilst parked.

 Tips and advice to help you walk, cycle, scoot or wheel to school